The March 1 application deadline has passed. Please check back after September 1, 2015 when the online application will

 School Nurse Certificate

 Courses are offered online and in a blended format.
-This certification program can be taken as part of the Master of Science in Nursing (MSN) with the leadership and school nurse track or independent of the MSN.
-For students wishing to pursue an MSN, the certification program provides an easy transition into the MSN Leadership and School Nurse track.
+This certification program can be taken as part of the Master of Science in Nursing (MSN) with the leadership and school nurse concentration or independent of the MSN.
+For students wishing to pursue an MSN, the certification program provides an easy transition into the MSN Leadership and School Nurse concentration.
 Since courses are offered online and in a blended format this program can be accessible to all nurses from any state.

 We strongly encourage you to investigate the prerequisites for school nurses in your state before applying to make sure this program meets the requirements.